Special Educational Needs and Disabilities

 Who Oversees Special Needs Provision at St Joseph’s?

-Every member of staff has a responsibility to ensure that the needs of SEN children are being met.
+Every member of staff has a responsibility to ensure that the needs of SEND children are being met.
 However, all Special Educational Needs provision is overseen and managed by the Senior Leadership team (SLT) in school and is coordinated by the Special Educational Needs Coordinator (SENCo).
 The Senior Leadership Team evaluate all special needs provision on a regular basis throughout the year and report to the school Governing Body on how individual needs are being met and how special needs funding is being spent.

 What do I do if I think my child has special educational needs?